K-cermak/UptimeKumaProbe/README.md

 sudo ./install.sh
 ```

-- If this last command fails, try run:
+- If the last command fails, try run:
 ```chmod +x install.sh```

 - Tip: You can now remove the `UptimeKumaProbe` directory.